 This is a wonderful opportunity to pedal on a traffic-free bike path along the Hudson River, past famous landmarks and over the Brooklyn Bridge.

 Join a small group of fellow cyclists for an afternoon of exploring the sites of New York's Central Park.

-Enjoy a fascinating half-day journey through Brooklyn's mosaic of ethnic neighbourhoods.
+Enjoy a fascinating half-day journey through Brooklyn's mosaic of ethnic neighborhoods.

-Located on the 86th floor, 1,050 feet (320 metres) above the city's bustling streets, the Observatory offers panoramic views from within a glass-enclosed pavilion and from the surrounding open-air promenade.
+Located on the 86th floor, 1,050 feet (320 meters) above the city's bustling streets, the Observatory offers panoramic views from within a glass-enclosed pavilion and from the surrounding open-air promenade.

 This two-hour Saturday afternoon walking tour takes you through the oldest parts of New York City.